learnitmyway/learnitmyway/content/post/open-closed-ui.md

 ## Background

 I had an aha moment this week regarding the [opened/closed principle](https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle), which states *"software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification"* and is the *O* in [SOLID](https://en.wikipedia.org/wiki/SOLID).
 I have always found this principle to be quite abstract and I didn't really know if I was really applying it until now.

+The aha moment came to me when I wanted to change the style of an existing component.
+For simplicity's sake less say this was a button and I wanted to change the existing background colour.
+Let's see how this works in React and then Angular.

 ## React